A Day of Remembrance

-THIS Sunday, November 11, marks the 94th anniversary of the ending of the First World War.
-And there will be a minute´s silence in memory of all those who died in that war and in all other conflicts.
+THIS Monday, November 11, marks the 95th anniversary of the ending of the First World War.
+And this Remembrance Sunday we remember all those who died in that war and in all other conflicts.

 In 1918, at 11 minutes past 11 on the 11th day of the 11th month, the guns finally fell silent after four years of bloody fighting which claimed the lives of over 16million people